 - learn 44 sounds and the corresponding letter/letter groups using simple picture prompts

-- learn to read words using Fred Talk
+- learn to read words using Fred Talk and sound blending

 When using RWI to write the children will:

 - Learn to write the letters/letter groups which represent 44 sounds.

 - Learn to write words by using Fred fingers

 - Learn to build sentences by practising sentences out loud before they write

 The children work and talk in pairs so that they:

 - Practise every activity with their partner